Boxer (armoured fighting vehicle): 2020s

 In September 2024 it was confirmed that the Dutch would acquire the RCT30 Boxer.
 The Dutch 13th Light Brigade announced on September 17 that its two infantry battalions would be reinforced with Boxer RCT30 infantry fighting vehicles (IFVs).
 No contract, acquisition timeline details or similar were given.
 Also in September 2024, Rheinmetall in partnership with Patria presented a Boxer with a NEMO 120 mm mortar turret.
 The concept demonstrator was built in response to the Armoured Mortar requirement from the British Army and was shown using an existing British Army drive module.

 In October 2024 it was announced by OCCAR that the Lithuanian Army would receive 27 additional Boxer.
 Few details beyond a statement that the agreement included a new engineering variant of Boxer directly integrating engineering equipment (such as that used for mine clearance) into the existing Lithuanian Infantry Fighting Vehicle configuration were released at the time.

 In January 2025 at International Armoured Vehicles 2025 (IAV2025) the first British-manufactured Boxer was unveiled.
 The vehicle was manufactured by RBSL, the joint venture between Rheinmetall and BAE Systems, and under licence from the ARTEC consortium of KNDS and Rheinmetall.
 At the time of the unveiling RBSL had manufactured four Boxers, with another four then undergoing factory acceptance tests.
 An additional 48 platforms are scheduled to be manufactured over the course of 2025 in command post, special carrier, ambulance and infantry carrier variants.
 At IAV 2025 it was also revealed that an order for 222 Boxer RCT30 had been delayed to Q2 or Q3 2025 by the German national elections, these scheduled for 23 February.
 Of the 222, 150 are for Germany's new medium forces, and 72 are for the Netherlands.
 Also in January 2025, the first of 54 RCH 155 wheeled howitzers was handed over to the Ukraine by KNDS.
 January also saw the confirmation of the delivery of nine Boxer RCT30 IFVs to Ukraine, these designated AiTO30 FDC and equipped with systems specifically designed for counter-drone operations to protect artillery units from aerial threats.

 In February 2025 Rheinmetall announced the delivery in late-January of the first Boxer Skyranger 30 air defence vehicle (the verification model) to the Bundeswehr.
-Trials commencing in spring 2025 are scheduled to be followed by serial deliveries during 2027-2028.
+Trials commencing in spring 2025 are scheduled to be followed by serial deliveries during 2027–2028.

+In April 2026 KNDS opened a new Boxer drive-module line at Munich/Allach and signed an MoU with the DRÄXLMAIER Group for mission-module production at Landau an der Isar, aiming to roughly sextuple annual output by 2030 against a backlog exceeding 2,000 vehicles.